eidealex/GALUPmd/FirstDraft.md

 `Rasterized` as input for **Proximity** output is `Distance`
 - `Distance` output is 'area of influence'

-Repeat the last three steps until you have created an 'area of influence' for all of your clusters
+Repeat the last three steps until you have created an 'area of influence' for all of your clusters.
+Once the proximity maps have been created for each cluster, we are going to weight them and add them all together.